 Mark Williams is a poultry farmer’s son.
 After studying at Harper Adams Agricultural College in Shropshire, he managed a large pullet rearing / egg production unit.
 Following gaining valuable experience, he returned home to expand the business.
 In 1991, he joined the National Farmers’ Union as a Regional Poultry Adviser in the north of England.
 In 1995, he was appointed National Egg Specialist.
 He joined the British Egg Industry Council in 1999 and became Chief Executive in 2000.

 He is also a Nuffield Scholar, and was Chairman of the Nuffield Poultry Study Group from May 2012 – May 2015.
-He was Chairman of the UK Poultry Health and Welfare Group during 2015 and 2016.
+He is currently Chairman of the UK Poultry Health and Welfare Group.
 He was Statistical Adviser to the International Egg Commission from 1996 – 2006.

 Richard is Chief Executive at the British Poultry Council and has been in the poultry meat sector for fifteen years.
 Prior to that his background was in quarrying and underground mining.
 Responsible for the building the reputation of the poultry industry, Richard has been extensively involved in food security issues and in dealing with the effects of Brexit on food supply and production.
 His focus for the coming years will be on helping the poultry meat sector to be a vital and leading part of a sustainable food strategy for the UK.